Editorial nuggets #46 – Michel

 A jacket that would accompany me on all my winter cycling adventures.
 So versatile.

-A sheepskin aviator collar?
-Seen and re-watched.
+A fleece bomber collar?
+Seen and reviewed.

 A short pea coat?
 Very classic.